JCSDA/jedi-docs/docs/inside/testing/unit_testing.rst

 Running ctest
 -------------

-The standard practice after :doc:`building and compiling a JEDI bundle <building_jedi>` is to run ctest with no arguments in order to see if the bundle is operating correctly.
+The standard practice after :doc:`building and compiling a JEDI bundle </using/building_and_running/building_jedi>` is to run ctest with no arguments in order to see if the bundle is operating correctly.
 First you need to run :code:`ulimit -s unlimited` (on a linux machine; you may not be able to do this on Mac OS) to ensure that you don't encounter memory or stack size issues.
 Then you can test your build with:

 .. code-block:: bash